exislow/tidal-dl-ng/README.md

 - Adjustable audio and video download quality.
 - FLAC extraction from MP4 containers
 - Lyrics and album art / cover download
+- Creates playlist files
+- Can symlink tracks instead of having several copies, if added to different playlist

 ## ▶️ Getting started with development